lammps/lammps/doc/src/fix_charge_regulation.rst

 This fix is part of the USER-MISC package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.

 The *atom_style* used must contain the *charge* property, for example, the style could be *charge* or *full* style.
 Only usable for 3D simulations.
 Atoms specified as free ions cannot be part of rigid bodies or molecules and cannot have bonding interactions.
+The scheme is limited to integer charges, any atoms with non-integer charges will not be considered by the fix.

 Note: Regions restrictions are not yet implemented.